gollumeo/smart-slot/README.md

 > 💡 For clarity and completeness, `$stopOnFirstFailure` is intentionally **not used** in `Login` FormRequest to allow
 > full validation coverage in tests.

+---

+## 🧑‍💻 Dev Notes

+### 🔐 Why no user registration is included

+This module assumes that user provisioning is handled externally (e.g. admin creation, SSO, or internal processes).
+As such, only token-based authentication is implemented here to expose a secured API.

+The login flow was added intentionally to demonstrate:

+- the ability to work with Laravel Sanctum (API token flow)
+- a secure, testable authentication pipeline (FormRequest, validation, exception handling)
+- and a complete end-to-end flow consumable via Postman or frontend clients

+The authentication layer is self-contained and remains optional.
+It can be bypassed with `actingAs()` in tests, or replaced by an external identity provider (IdP) in a real-world setup.